Tracking the COVID-19 pandemic in Australia using genomics

 Whole genome sequencing of pathogens in real-time is an important tool in managing public health responses to infectious diseases outbreaks.

-A dedicated SARS-CoV-2 multidisciplinary genomic response team from the Victorian Infectious Diseases Reference Laboratory (VIDRL) and the Microbiological Diagnostic Unit Public Health Laboratory (MDU-PHL) at the Peter Doherty Institute for Infection and Immunity (Doherty Institute), and the Victorian Department of Health and Human Services (DHHS) was formed to link epidemiological and genomic data of Victoria’s coronavirus (COVID-19) cases and assess the impact of social restrictions.
+A dedicated SARS-CoV-2 multidisciplinary genomic response team from the Victorian Infectious Diseases Reference Laboratory and the Microbiological Diagnostic Unit Public Health Laboratory (MDU-PHL) at the Peter Doherty Institute for Infection and Immunity (Doherty Institute), and the Victorian Department of Health and Human Services was formed to link epidemiological and genomic data of Victoria’s coronavirus (COVID-19) cases and assess the impact of social restrictions.

 University of Melbourne Professor Benjamin Howden, Director of MDU-PHL at the Doherty Institute, said the team sequenced 75 per cent of Victoria’s cases.

 “Our sequencing showed that Victoria’s cases were representative of the global diversity of SARS-CoV-2.
 Consistent with epidemiological findings, we found that most of Victoria’s cases were imported with limited onward transmission,” Professor Howden said.